micronaut-projects/micronaut-spring/examples/greeting-service/README.md

 $ git checkout graal-native-image
 ```

-Then if you have Graal installed you can use the `./build-native-image.sh` script, alternatively you can build the application into a native image with Docker:
+Then you can build the application and create the native image:

 ```
-$ docker build . -t greeting-service
+$ ./gradlew assemble
-$ docker run --network=host greeting-service
+$ native-image --no-server -cp build/libs/greeting-service-all.jar
 ```